apache/skywalking-cli/docs/How-to-release.md

 ## Prerequisites

-1. Clear all milestone issues from [skywalking-cli](https://github.com/apache/skywalking-cli/milestones) and [skywalking](https://github.com/apache/skywalking/milestones), create a new one if needed.
+1. Close(if finished, or move to next milestone otherwise) all issues in the current milestone from [skywalking-cli](https://github.com/apache/skywalking-cli/milestones) and [skywalking](https://github.com/apache/skywalking/milestones), create a new milestone if needed.
 2. Update [CHANGES.md](../CHANGES.md).